EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 - Handles job submission and workload distribution in a transparent way.

-- Improves the general job throughput compared with native management of EGI grid or cloud computing resources.
+- Improves the general job throughput compared with native management of EGI Grid or Cloud computing resources.

 - Offers pilot-based task scheduling method, that submits pilot jobs to resources to check the execution environment before to start the user's jobs.